-V. Legal Method
+V. LEGAL METHOD

 Legal Writing.
-Second semester; three hours lecture; three hours credit.
-MR. PHELPS.
+Second semester; lectures three hours; three hours credit.
+Mr. Phelps.

 The use of law books, the analysis and headnoting of cases, the preparation of legal memoranda and the commoner types of pleadings and other legal documents.